Mount Ommaney, Queensland: Education

-Mount Ommaney Special School is a special primary and secondary (Early Childhood-12) school for boys and girls at 94 Capitol Drive (27.5421°S 152.9419°E).
+Mount Ommaney Special School is a special primary and secondary (Early Childhood–12) school for boys and girls at 94 Capitol Drive (27.5421°S 152.9419°E).
 In 2017, the school had an enrolment of 87 students with 35 teachers (28 full-time equivalent) and 55 non-teaching staff (35 full-time equivalent).

-There are no regular schools in Mount Ommaney.
-The nearest primary schools are Jindalee State School to the north in neighbouring Jindalee and Jamboree Heights State School to the south in neighbouring Jamboree Heights.
-The nearest secondary school is Centenary State High School in Jindalee.
+There are no mainstream schools in Mount Ommaney.
+The nearest government primary schools are Jindalee State School to the north in neighbouring Jindalee and Jamboree Heights State School to the south in neighbouring Jamboree Heights.
+The nearest government secondary school is Centenary State High School in Jindalee.

 Amenities

 The Brisbane City Council operates a public library in the Mount Ommaney Centre at 171 Dandenong Road (27.5481°S 152.9379°E).
 The Centenary sub-branch of the Queensland Country Women's Association meets at the Mount Ommaney Library.

 Transport

 Mount Ommaney Shopping Centre bus station serves routes to Brisbane City, surrounding Centenary Suburbs and Heathwood.

-Brisbane Transport operates 13 routes that serve stops in Mount Ommaney:
+Transport for Brisbane operates 13 routes that serve stops in Mount Ommaney: